StutiiiG/515-Trial-/README.md

 "Hello Word!"
-This is a trail Readme
+This is a trial Readme